 |The relative growth rate constant.
 If , the population is exponentially growing, if the population stays the same, and if the population is decaying or decreasing.|

-Note, as mentioned above, this formula does not explicitly have to use the exponential function.
+Note, the population formula does not explicitly have to use the exponential function.
 For example, the same exponential growth curve can be defined in the form or as another exponential expression with different base.
+By using the exponential function, the formula inherits a bunch of useful properties that make performing calculus a lot easier.

 In addition to Real Number input, the exponential function also accepts complex numbers as input.
 For applications of complex numbers, the function models rotation and cyclic type patterns in the two dimensional plane referred to as the complex plane.

-The exponential function appears in what is perhaps one of the most famous math formulas: Euler’s Formula.
+The exponential function appears in what is perhapsthe most notorious math formula: Euler’s Formula.
 The formula takes in angle an input and returns a complex number that represents a point on the unit circle in the complex plane that corresponds to the angle.
-This section introduces complex number input and Euler’s formula simultaneously.
-Note, the math here gets a little tricky because of how many areas of math come together.
 The definition of Euler’s formula is shown below.

-Euler’s formula can be visualized as, when given an angle, returning a point on the unit circle in the complex plane.
-This is shown in the figure below.
+The output of Euler’s formula can be visualized as a point on the unit circle in the complex plane as shown in the figure below.

-The implications of this behavior allow for some easy-to-calculate and elegant formulations of trigonometric identities.
-See Euler's Formula for a full discussion of why the exponential function appears and how it relates to the trigonometric functions sine and cosine.
+See Euler’s Formula page for why the exponential function appears and how it relates to the trigonometric functions sine and cosine.